GalkaNel/coffee-roastery-power-platform/README.md

 **Microsoft Power Platform** · Dataverse · Canvas Apps · Model-driven App · Power Automate · Power Fx

-A complete order-to-production system for a small coffee roastery supplying three cafes: cafe managers place stock orders, the system builds the daily roasting and packaging plan automatically (including green-bean shrinkage math and cross-cafe aggregation), and the roaster works from a single operator dashboard through to packed boxes.
+A complete order-to-production system for a small coffee roastery supplying it's own cafes : cafe managers place stock orders, the system builds the daily roasting and packaging plan automatically (including green-bean shrinkage math and cross-cafe aggregation), and the roaster works from a single operator dashboard through to packed boxes.

 Built end-to-end as a portfolio project: data model, security, automation, three applications, and the design decisions behind them.